-*- coding: utf-8 -*-

 as stack.
 It will throw an exception if that is violated so callers

-should guarantee that happens.
+should guarantee that does not happen.

 This function adds a feature not found in the original Pavlis and Vernon(2011)